 According to our tour guide there are many, many koalas on Kangaroo Island.
 However, where are they?
 During my stay on Kangaroo Island I saw only one single koala sleeping in the canopy of a tree.
 Our tour guide added that he very infrequently spots koalas on Kangaroo Island.
 Koalas, but also kangaroos are certainly one of the animals most people connect with Australia.
 However, visitors of Australia, but also local people, do not spot a koala frequently in their natural environment.
 Even local people sometimes see a koala rather in a zoo then in the wild.

-The only kangaroo species I observed on Kangaroo Island were tammar wallabies.
-They are one of the smallest kangaroo species and distributed on the Southern and Western part of Austrlia.
+The only kangaroo species I observed on Kangaroo Island were tammar wallabies and Western grey kangaroos.
+Tammar wallabies (first photograph) are one of the smallest kangaroo species and distributed on the Southern and Western part of Australia.
 Tammar wallabies appear unaffected from visitors on open landscapes on the island.
 However, usually they stay close to shrubs or forests where they can hide immediately.
 Tammar wallaby populations in Australia are larger in regions where there are no predators like foxes or cats or where the predator population is controlled.

 Australian pelican (Pelecanus conspicillatus)